 Read more: Hyatt Makes Finding Award Nights Easier With New Award Calendar

-The renovation covers all 171 guest rooms and suites, plus the hotel’s public spaces.
+The renovation covered all 171 guest rooms and suites, plus the hotel’s public spaces.
 Fan favorite restaurants like the New York Grill & Bar (made famous by the film starring Bill Murray and Scarlett Johansson) and Kozue will return, while a new French restaurant from Alain Ducasse will debut when the property reopens for guests.
 Finally, the property’s pool and spa have also been refreshed.

 The Park Hyatt Tokyo sits on the upper floors of the Shinjuku Park Tower in Nishishinjuku, putting guests near one of Tokyo’s busiest neighborhoods and transport hubs.
 Expect sweeping views of the city and even Mount Fuji on a clear day.